zifeng175mo/dynamo/README.md

 > rapid-prototyping stage and we are actively looking for feedback and
 > collaborators.

-## Building Dynemo
+## Building Dynamo

 ### Requirements
-Dynemo development and examples are container based.
+Dynamo development and examples are container based.

 * [Docker](https://docs.docker.com/get-started/get-docker/)
 * [buildx](https://github.com/docker/buildx)

 ### Development

-You can build the Dynemo container using the build scripts in `container/` (or directly with `docker build`).
+You can build the Dynamo container using the build scripts in `container/` (or directly with `docker build`).

 We provide 3 types of builds: